How to Order

 With passion and energy, she turned her volunteer project into a career change and launched her publishing company, Michaelmas Press.
 The company name, “Michaelmas”, is taken from an autumn celebration common to Waldorf Schools.
 Shortly thereafter, she entered a 3-year Waldorf teacher training program.

-Moving into the early childhood parenting market, she published Beyond the Rainbow Bridge, based on a successful parent enrichment class.
+Moving into the early childhood parenting market, she published Beyond the Rainbow Bridge: Nurturing our children from birth to seven, based on a successful parent enrichment class.
 This book has become a popular text in many Parent/Child classes.
 Knowing there was a need for a high school reading list, Pam created a team with editors Anne Greer and John Wulsin, Jr. to develop a comprehensive reading list which would reflect a multi-disciplined, arts-integrated curriculum and, at the same time, meet the developmental needs of adolescents.
 This became Books for the Journey: A Guide to the World of Reading, her fourth publication.

 After 21 years in the west coast, Pam and her family moved back to her home town in New England.
 She joined a group of families in the southern N.H. and Maine area interested in Waldorf education.
-Three years later, they founded Tidewater School in Eliot, ME.
+Three years later, they founded Tidewater School (now called Seacoast Waldorf School) in Eliot, ME.

 John Greenleaf Whittier